Offered by the School of Applied and Engineering Physics

 - a required special-topics seminar course (2 credits)

 The design project, which is proposed by the student and approved by the program chair, is carried out on an individual basis under the guidance of a member of the university faculty.
-It may be experimental or theoretical in nature; if it is not experimental, a laboratory physics course is required.

 With the completion of the independent study project the student demonstrates independent thinking and creativity and contributes to an advance in an area of Engineering Physics.
 The informal study project is completed with a written formal report and an oral presentation of the results in the AEP 7540 seminar.
 With guidance from the project advisor, the student must generate a formal project report that covers (1) abstract, (2) background and significance, (3) statement of the specific aim, (4) description of the approach to achieve the aim, (5) results and outcomes, and (6) critical evaluation of the approach, results, and/or outcomes as appropriate.